-The rest of the readings about Jacob, which our lectionary leaves out, are far from edifying.
-Jacob and his wife Rachel, Laban and his sons don’t seem to be the most honest people as they strike deals and try, by hook or by crook, to get the best deal they can from each other.
-At least to me, they don’t seem to be people you want for your neighbors or people you would want to do business with.
+The other readings about Jacob from the bible– which our lectionary leaves out– seem far from edifying, however.
+Jacob and his wife Rachel, Laban and his sons don’t seem to be the most honest people as they strike deals and, by hook or by crook, try to get the best deal they can get.
+At least to me, they don’t seem like people you want for neighbors or do business with.

 The Old Testament certainly portrays real life.
 The early Christian scholar Marcion wanted to throw out the Old Testament altogether, because he claimed it wasn’t spiritual enough.
-God wouldn’t promise such great things to people like Abraham, Isaac and Jacob and their wives and relations and slaves, who are far from being blameless human beings.
+God wouldn’t promise such great things to people like Abraham, Isaac and Jacob and their wives and relations and slaves.

 Two things commentators note about the stories of Jacob.
 First, he doesn’t recognize the presence of God until afterwards.
 “When Jacob awoke from his sleep, he exclaimed, ‘Truly, the LORD is in this spot, although I did not know it!’”
-That’s an interesting discovery all of us are called to make.
-God was present and we didn’t know he was there.
+That’s an interesting discovery we all can make.
+God is there and we don’t know he’s there.–except afterwards.

 Second, the commentator for the New American Bible says this about the story of Jacob wrestling in the dark at the river edge with the unknown figure: “The point of the tale seems to be that the ever-striving, ever-grasping Jacob must eventually strive with God to attain full possession of the blessing.”

 God engages us and wrestles with us, whether we like it or not, and we will have scars to prove it.